niklas-mardby/evil-scientist/README.md

 * a detail view of one evil scientist

 ### The form
 The form should have input fields for name, age, number of henchmen and a short description.
 Also a button.
+The user is expected to fill in the form and click the button to add a new evil scientist.
+The name is added to the middle sections list of names.
+The rest of the data is stored in an array.

 ### The list
 All added evil scientist should be listed here by name.
 If you click on a name that scientist is shown in the detail view to the right.